Loosen Up: Stretching Out Your Feet

 Bent Knee Stretch: Facing the wall again, with one foot still set back behind you, bend both knees so you are in a “sitting” position.
 From there lean forward against the wall.
 You should still feel the pull in your calves, though this stretch works slightly different muscles than the wall exercise.

 Reverse Calf Raises: Stand on a stair step or stool with your heels hanging off of it.
 Have something nearby to hold on to for balance.
 Gently lower your heels until you feel a good stretch in your calves, then hold the stretch for a few seconds before raising back to normal.

 Plantar Stretch: Sitting in a chair, cross one leg over the other so that one ankle sits on top of your other knee.
 From there, grasp your toes and gently pull them (but not the whole foot) back toward your shin.
 You should feel this along the sole of your foot.

-Foot Rolls: Take a round object, like a tennis ball, and set it on the ground under your foot.
-Roll your foot and ankle in all directions over the object, carefully massaging the bottom of your foot.
+Foot Rolls: Take a round object, like a tennis ball or golf ball, and set it on the ground under your foot.
+Roll your foot and ankle in all directions over the object, carefully massaging the bottom of your feet.

 Build and Condition

 As you loosen up your muscles, tendons, and ligaments, performing accompanying exercises to strengthen those tissues will help you avoid injury and maintain your foot’s stability.
 Exercises that work the toes and balance seem to be especially effective.
 Picking up small objects with your feet, balancing for extended periods on one foot, and walking around on just your heels or your toes helps condition foot-specific muscles.